-The Aspen Institute Economic Opportunities Program is accepting nominations for the second cohort of the Job Quality Fellowship.
-Here are answers to some of the most frequently asked questions about the fellowship.
+The Aspen Institute Economic Opportunities Program is accepting nominations for its next class of Job Quality Fellows.
+Here are answers to some of the most frequently asked questions about the Fellowship.
 Please email additional questions to email@example.com.

 Who is eligible to nominate or to apply for the Job Quality Fellowship?